TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Threat Defense/Get-B1ContentCategory.md

 ```

 ## DESCRIPTION
-This function is used to retrieve a list of content categories from BloxOne Threat Defense
+This function is used to retrieve a list of content categories from Infoblox Threat Defense

 ## EXAMPLES